yilverdeja/canto-numbers/README.md

 Canto Numbers currently offers the following features:

-- Guess numbers from 0-1000 with hints.
+- Guess Categories with hints
+  - Numbers from 0 to 1000
-- Guess time in a 12-hour format from 1:00-12:59 with hints.
+  - Time in 12-hour format from 1:00 to 12:59
+  - Multiple Digits
-- Generate numbers audio from 0-999,999,999,999 with the selected text type.
+- Generate Category Audio with text
+  - Numbers from 0 to 999,999,999,999
-- Generate time audio from 1:00 to 12:59 with the selected text type.
+  - Time from 1:00 to 12:59
+  - Single to Multiple Digits
 - Keep track of your correct and missed guesses with a counter score, which is saved on your local host.
 - See simple session stats within the stats page
 - Requires sound to listen to the audio.